Do You Have to Go to Court For a Truck Accident?

 If your truck accident case does go to court, your personal injury lawyers will provide representation through the entire process from start to finish, including:

-• Gathering evidence and witnesses that will support your claim.
+• Gathering evidence and witness statements that will support your claim.

 • Serving notices of the lawsuit to all parties involved.